 - Passport to Success (PTS) Life Skills Curriculum, in collaboration with the International Youth Foundation

-- Resilience Skills Curriculum, in collaboration with UNICEF, Save the Children, Royal Bhutan Police, and the Ministry of Health
+- Reaching In, Reaching Out: Resilience Building Manual for Young People, in collaboration with UNICEF Bhutan, Save the Children, Royal Bhutan Police, and the Ministry of Health

 Bhutan signed the United Nations Convention on Rights of Children on 4th June 1990 and it was ratified on 1st August 1990.
 Recognizing the importance of addressing the child protection through YDF’s work, the President, Her Majesty the Queen Mother Ashi Tshering Pem Wangchuck and the Board of Directors endorsed the inclusion of Child Protection as a new core program under the YDF in 2011.